ShZil/network-utilities/Scanner/README.md

 This is by an instruction in the Docs document.

 [16:42] Added code from the Docs to `Discovery.py`: now `check_packet` actually works.

+[17:36] Implemented discovery highlights in the diagrams.
+I tried to make this as efficient as I could, but I can't get down to Worst-Case O(n).
+Currently highly-optimised O(n²).